mivek/MetarParser/README.md

 The runway information can represent either a visual range or a deposit.

-If the object represents a visual range the field `minRange` is non null.
+If the object represents a visual range the field `minRange` is non-null.

 The runway information is composed of